arbor-sim/arbor/doc/concepts/morphology.rst

 NEURON interpretation:
 """"""""""""""""""""""
-The NEURON interpretation was obtained by experimenting with the `Import3d_SWC_read` function.
+The NEURON interpretation was obtained by experimenting with the ``Import3d_SWC_read`` function.
 We came up with the following set of rules that govern NEURON's SWC behavior and enforced them in arbor's NEURON-complaint SWC
 interpreter:
    * SWC files must contain a soma sample and it must to be the first sample.
    * A soma is represented by a series of n≥1 unbranched, serially listed samples.
    * A soma is constructed as a single cylinder with diameter equal to the piecewise average diameter of all the segments forming the soma.
    * A single-sample soma at is constructed as a cylinder with length=diameter.
    * If a non-soma sample is to have a soma sample as its parent, it must have the most distal sample of the soma as the parent.
    * Every non-soma sample that has a soma sample as its parent, attaches to the created soma cylinder at its midpoint.
    * If a non-soma sample has a soma sample as its parent, no segment is created between the sample and its parent, instead that sample is the proximal point of a new segment, and there is a gap in the morphology (represented electrically as a zero-resistance wire)
    * To create a segment with a certain tag, that is to be attached to the soma, we need at least 2 samples with that tag.

 API
 ---

 * :ref:`Python <py_morphology>`
-* :ref:`C++ <cpp_morphology>`
+* :ref:`C++ <morphology-construction>`